xenoash/coen691-gender-neutralizer/README.md

 text = soup.get_text()
 ```

 neutralize function: This function contains our main algorithm for the project.
-In this simple version of the tool, the neitralize algorithm is designed to use a dictionary text file stored in root directory (note that this dictionary can always be modified by updating or deleting its entries) to gender-neutralize any text.
+In this simple version of the tool, the neitralize algorithm is designed to use a dictionary text file stored in ```proj``` directory (note that this dictionary can always be modified by updating or deleting its entries) to gender-neutralize any text.
 We access the dictionary text file with this code snippet

 ```python
 file = open (os.path.join(settings.PROJECT_ROOT,"dictionary.txt"))